Open vs. Closed Rhinoplasty

 Cosmetic nasal refinement surgery remained as closed rhinoplasty until a pair of surgeons popularized the Open Rhinoplasty in the 1970’s by Padovan and Goodman.
 This trend continued into the 80’s with Jack P. Gunter preferring open-rhinoplasty for secondary procedures.
 However, the open rhinoplasty became favored among teaching institutions resulting in endorhinoplasty being sidelined in favor of the easier approach.

-As the former Chief of Plastic Surgery at UCLA, Dr. Lesavoy has remained loyal to the Closed Rhinoplasty approach to deliver the best results to patients seeking nasal refinement.
+As the former Chief of Plastic Surgery at UCLA, Beverly Hills Rhinoplasty Surgeon Dr. Malcolm Lesavoy has remained loyal to the Closed Rhinoplasty approach to deliver the best results to patients seeking nasal refinement.
 Additionally, Dr. Lesavoy continues to teach the art of the endorhinoplasty to those interested in stepping away from the “raison d’etre.”
 As professor at UCLA, Dr. Lesavoy has taught numerous residents on the endo technique and has become an authority in septorhinoplasty and the art of Closed Rhinoplasty.

 Schedule your scarless rhinoplasty consultation today!